 Note: If you receive this error message when adding a multi-term course (a "D1/D2" full year course) to your record and you have room in the Fall, it is possible that the "maximum hours exceeded" message refers to your credit load in the Winter term.
 You must have enough room in both Fall and Winter terms before registering in full-year courses.

 Automated registration software

-McGill policy forbids the use of software that repeatedly attempts to register for courses.
+McGill discourages the use of software that repeatedly attempts to register for courses.
 If Minerva detects a cumulative excessive number of registration attempts, or determines that you are excessively attempting to add a course (either with a computer program or manually), you will be blocked from all registration features on Minerva.
 You will need to contact Service Point at 514-398-7878 to have your registration rights returned, which may take several business days.